sergiotocalini/sergiotocalini.github.io/_posts/2019-06-05-credit-suisse-devops-expo-2019-zurich.md

 <p style='text-align: justify;'>
 	It was a pleasure to be part of this expo and have the opportunity to share my experiences over the years as a DevOps Architect.
-I've been working in several project transforming business models and creating application cycles.
+I've been working in several projects transforming business models and creating application cycles.
 My presentation was named <em><strong>"Merging Security and Enterprise DevOps: DevSecOps"</strong></em>
 	and it was focused on how we should include Security on an early stage in the Software Development Life Cycle (SDLC).
 </p>

 # What do we get implementing DevOps methodologies?
 <p style='text-align: justify;'>
-	Basically, we can reduce time and accelerate processes, at the same time, improve the performance and the profits.
+	Basically, we can reduce time and accelerate processes.
+At the same time, improve the performance and the profits.
 It helps to increase the frequency of releases so you can innovate and improve your product or service faster.
 This means, the quicker you can release new features and fix bugs, the faster you can